rilindo/ex407_ansible_specialist_exam_labs/lab01.md

    - Restart squid

 5. Create role on to:
-   - Install vsftp
+   - Install vsftpd
-   - Enable anonymous
+   - disable anonymous ftp
-   - restart vsftp
+   - restart vsftpd

 6. Create role on group to:
    - Install samba